Federal Health Insurance Marketplace Statement

 Historical Past-Year Versions of Federal Form 1095-A

-We have a total of four past-year versions of Form 1095-A in the TaxFormFinder archives, including for the previous tax year.
+We have a total of five past-year versions of Form 1095-A in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2016 Form 1095-A